 Fridays Nights at HOTA Gallery

 Every Friday, HOTA Gallery is open until 8pm.
-Arrive early with your group before FIRESIDE starts in the Lakeside Room, and explore the current exhibitions at HOTA Gallery, including our current major exhibition, SOLID GOLD: Artists from Paradise.
+Arrive early with your group before FIRESIDE starts in the Lakeside Room, and explore the current exhibitions at HOTA Gallery, including our next major exhibition, Lyrical Landscapes: The Art of William Robinson.

 Keeping you safe

 To keep everyone safe while at HOTA we have a COVID Safe plan and are using the new Check In Queensland app.
 Please make sure you keep up to date with Queensland Government guidelines at health.qld.gov.au.
 All events are set up to ensure we meet all social distancing and hygiene guidelines.
 All you have to do is enjoy yourself.

 3. Heart is A Wasteland.
 Performers: Dion Williams (Waradjuri from Narrandera and Wakaman far North Queensland), Monica Jasmine Karo (Gunai/Gunditjmara), Gary Watling (Wiradjuri).
 A RISING Co – Production.
 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body and Sidney Myer Fund.
 Image: Heart is a Wasteland | Photo: Aaron Walker